SRA enforcement strategy

 Agreed compliance plans

-When we identify specific issues within a firm that requires corrective action, we will consider whether agreeing a compliance plan with the firm provides proportionate outcome.
+When we identify issues within a firm that require corrective action, we will consider whether agreeing a compliance plan with the firm provides a proportionate outcome.
 This would not prevent further action being taken in some cases where necessary, but may often enable firms to engage constructively with us, limit the impact of the non-compliance, and satisfy us that they are committed to compliance with the core principles.

 We are aware of the risks of "regulatory capture" and engagement with firms will always be on the basis that ultimately we will act in the public interest.

 Enforcement is only one of our regulatory tools.
 As a risk-based regulator with limited resources, we must target resources at areas which we think pose the main threats to the public.
 While we will take a proportionate approach, we recognise that it is also important to avoid minimal compliance and assumptions that detailed obligations do not matter.
 They do matter - and where necessary they will be subject to enforcement action or will be noted for future action if necessary.

 When a firm has failed to comply with its regulatory duties, we may be able to deal with it without formal enforcement action.
 Properly received guidance, supervision and monitoring of firms, coupled with an open, cooperative and constructive approach by firms, may lead us to decide against taking formal action.
 In those cases, we will expect the firm to take prompt remedial action, agreed with us where necessary.
 The firm must also demonstrate an understanding and acceptance of applicable principles and the outcomes we seek.
 If the firm does not do this, we may at any time take disciplinary or other enforcement action in respect of the original behaviours.
 Failure to take prompt remedial action will be an aggravating factor.